sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 And here is an example of possible implementation based-on source port rotation that can be considered:

 1. Since data plane channel packet has VxLan encap as outermost header, and network routes the packet by outermost header too, the data path entropy is determined only by the source port of the outermost packet (protocol, destination IP/port, source IP are all determined already).
-2. To leverage ECMP setup, we can maintain a pool of source ports to use, and each flow can pick up a random port from the pool.
-The algorithm for port selection doesn’t matter.
-As long as we can spread the packet across all ports, we should be good.
+2. To leverage ECMP setup, a range of source ports will be specified for us to use in the VxLan encap.
+Each flow can pick up a source port from this range, by hashing the 5-tuple of the inner packet.
 3. The flow replication packet will be sent out with the selected source port in outermost packet, as well as in the metadata.
 And on the other side, the ack packet can use the same source port too.
 This binds the packets for this flow to a single data path.
 4. If one of the links went down, all the packets with certain source ports will start to fail.
 Hence, if we could track the failure for each port in the pool, we can avoid using it.
-5. Alternatively, the DPU-to-DPU probe can use the same ports in the pool, in order to reflect the data path problem.
-This also helps us to see when the data path is recovered, and we can resume using this port again.
+5. DPU-to-DPU probe should also use the same ports in the range, in order to detect the data path problem.
+This also helps us to determine whether a specific data path is recovered, and we can resume using this port again.

 #### 4.2.4.
 VM to DPU data plane